rotaki/rclref/docs/Sample_Usage.md

 ## Erlang interface

+Get a Key-Value with key = dog

 ```erlang
 (rclref@127.0.0.1)1> rclref_client:get(<<"dog">>).
 {error,not_found}
 ```

+Store a Key-Value with key = dog, value = cat

 ```erl
 (rclref@127.0.0.1)2> rclref_client:put(<<"dog">>, <<"cat">>).
 ok
 ```

+Get a Key-Value with key = dog

 ```erl
 (rclref@127.0.0.1)7> rclref_client:get(<<"dog">>).
 {ok,[<<"cat">>,<<"cat">>,<<"cat">>]}
 ```

+List all keys

 ```erl
 (rclref@127.0.0.1)2> rclref_client:list_keys().
 {ok,[<<"dog">>]}
 ```

+Delete a Key-Value with key = dog.
+(Internally, this will not delete the value but leave it as a tombstone)

 ```erl
 (rclref@127.0.0.1)8> rclref_client:delete(<<"dog">>).
 ok
 ```

+Get a Key-Value with key = dog.
+Note that tombstones are not observable.

 ```erl
 (rclref@127.0.0.1)8> rclref_client:get(<<"dog">>).